gloveboxes/Connecting-Particle-Photon-to-Azure-IoT-Hub/README.md

         You need to generate a connection string for the IoT Central device.
 You can either:
           1. Download the [Connection String Generator](https://github.com/Azure/dps-keygen/tree/master/bin) for [Windows](https://github.com/Azure/dps-keygen/tree/master/bin/windows), [macOS](https://github.com/Azure/dps-keygen/tree/master/bin/osx), or [Linux](https://github.com/Azure/dps-keygen/tree/master/bin/linux).
 The README has the run instructions.
-          2. or use my unofficial web-based [Connection String Generator](https://dpsgen.z8.web.core.windows.net/)".
-No download needed.
+          2. Or use my unofficial web-based [Connection String Generator](https://dpsgen.z8.web.core.windows.net/)".

+### Update the Particle project CONNECT_STRING

-8. Update the CONNECTION_STRING in the Particle Photon project with the connection string you generated in the previous step.
+1. Update the CONNECTION_STRING in the Particle Photon project with the connection string you generated in the previous step.

     ![Update connection string](docs/new-particle-project-update-connection-string.jpg)

+### Flash your Particle Photon project

-9. Set your Particle Photon Firmware to 6.3
+1. Set your Particle Photon Firmware to 6.3

     Set the device target firmware to 6.3.
 Your mileage may vary.
 I found firmware 6.3 to be more reliable than 7.0.
 WiFi recovery worked, 802.11n worked, and it uses less memory.
 See [Updating Particle Photon Firmware to 6.3](#updating-particle-photon-firmware-to-63).

       ![Target firmware 6.3](docs/particle-device-firmware-target.jpg)

-10. Flash the Particle Photon with Azure IoT Hub Client app your device from the Particle IDE.
+2. Flash the Particle Photon with Azure IoT Hub Client app your device from the Particle IDE.

 ## Understanding the AzureIotHubClient Library